 The figure is high compared to the 552 ICOs held in the entire 2017 with a combined volume of 7 billion.
-It is therefore certain that ICOs will hit a record this year in both number of ICOs and dollar volumes.
+It is therefore certain that ICOs will hit a record this year in both numbers of ICOs and dollar volumes.

 Also, during the first quarter of the year, around $6.6 billion was raised from ICOs, representing an increase of more than 65 percent from what was raised in the last quarter of 2017.

-The growth comes even as ICO and crypto regulation continued to emerge around the globe: many countries including U.S. has issued guidelines and crypto regulatory frameworks.
+The growth comes even as ICO and crypto regulation continued to emerge around the globe: many countries including the U.S. have issued guidelines and crypto regulatory frameworks.
 The report says that there are three kinds of regulation that are emerging in the world: securities-driven such as that in the U.S.; balanced regulation (such as that in Europe); binary (such as the one in Asia).
 And there could be many more ICOs not yet counted.

-Breaking the record for amount raised from ICOs are EOS, which raised a total of USD 4.1 billion, followed by Telegram at USD 1.7 billion.
+Breaking the record for the amount raised from ICOs are EOS, which raised a total of USD 4.1 billion, followed by Telegram at USD 1.7 billion.
 EOS ICO ended in June while that of Telegram ended in March this year.
 Dragon is third in ICO records having raised USD 320 million; Huobi Token follows at USD 300 million; HDAC at USD 258; Filecoin at USD 257; and Tezos at USD 232.

 The report by PWC further says that a third or about 1,158 of all ever-announced ICOs (around 3′470) have closed the funding round successfully.
 Around 65 percent are on track to complete the funding round successfully while 20 percent are struggling with major problems.
-It says that many ICO projects experienced difficulties such as legal problems and teams, which delay them and make them to lose momentum.
+It says that many ICO projects experienced difficulties such as legal problems and teams, which delay them and make them lose momentum.
 A recent study revealed that about 800 coins ever launched are essentially dead and at least 20% of all ICOs have turned out to be a scam.

-U.K. and Hong Kong emerging grounds for ICOs
+The U.K. and Hong Kong emerging grounds for ICOs

 In terms of the countries leading overall this year so far, Cayman Islands leads with USD 4,254 million raised from 10 ICOs.
-ICOs in British Virgin Islands have so far raised a total of USD 2,227 million from 16 that have closed successfully this year.
+ICOs in the British Virgin Islands have so far raised a total of USD 2,227 million from 16 that have closed successfully this year.
 The country is second on listing after Cayman Island.
 Both countries hosted EOS and Telegram ICOs.
-U.S.A, Switzerland and Singapore were the top three countries in terms of the amount raised from ICOs in 2017.
+U.S.A, Switzerland, and Singapore were the top three countries in terms of the amount raised from ICOs in 2017.

 U.S.A treats tokens as securities currently but there is still some uncertainty on protectionary regulations.
-SEC rules has forced more ICO projects to stop raising capital from participants in the U.S. In Switzerland, tokens are treated as assets same as in Singapore.
+SEC rules have forced more ICO projects to stop raising capital from participants in the U.S. In Switzerland, tokens are treated as assets the same as in Singapore.
 In regard to ICOs, Swiss Financial Market Supervisory Authority (FINMA) is tasked with reviewing ICOs and there is a focus on AML and security regulations during the evaluation process.

-Growth of hybrid model of fund raising
+Growth of hybrid model of fundraising

 The figures reveal that ICOs continue to crowd out traditional venture capital funding especially in technology and Blockchain-related startups.
-Also, the hybrid model of fund raising, which combines VC/PE (venture capital/private equity) funding and ICOs, is increasing in popularity.
+Also, the hybrid model of fundraising, which combines VC/PE (venture capital/private equity) funding and ICOs, is increasing in popularity.

 The hybrid model is likely to continue being successful as projects using this model are more likely to complete ICOs successfully, according to another report by Mangrove Capital titled 'Tokenisation: Implications for the venture capital industry.'
 For instance, their analysis showed that ICOs that completed successfully by raising over $50 million had a 60 percent VC involvement.